edchelstephens/react-flux/NOTES.md

 # Link offers an abstraction for anchor elements, for us to navigate our app with posting back to the server, reloading the browser to navigate the url

 # React-router-dom's Switch component is similar to javascript, one case, or route should only match, so the order matters, must make the default the last Route component.

+# Any component load by Ract Router's Route component receive a history object on it's props -> props.history